My Dog Is Driving Me Crazy!

 Drive.
 It’s a hot-button, poorly understood and frequently misused word in dog training.
+Dog owners want their dogs to stop driving them crazy.
 Dog trainers talk about building drive, channeling drive, switching drive, engaging drive, all sorts of things that simply determine what the dog is internally motivated by when he engages in an act.

 Although understanding drives might be important to trainers, what pet dog owners usually want is to suppress or inhibit drive.
 They don’t want to engage it or enhance it.
 They don’t really want a dog that vibrates with anticipation at the mere suggestion of activity.

 Most owners want dogs that are mirror reflections of themselves.
 They want a dog that’s active enough to keep up with their weekend warrior-ing, and as low maintenance and comfortable as their favorite pair of boots; comforting and familiar when they are on, taking up little space and inert when they are off.

 Most dog owners are not professional trainers either.
 Although all pro trainers are *usually* dog owners, some may not be, and I kind of look sideways at those folks.
 I mean, how can a trainer be without a dog?
 That’s sorta like a chef without her own cutlery.

 A lot of inexperienced, newer trainers tend to have gotten into training because they owned a dog that drove them crazy.
 They figured that since they started with a drivey dog, they can train any dog.
 Every dog is nuanced and requires that we not only understand them, but that we know enough about instinctual drives to be able to help them.
 Learning how to manipulate every drive successfully should be every trainers’ goal.